-A single voltage transformer secondary winding in accordance with IEC Standard 186 and with a minimum standard of accuracy class 1 shall be provided for the main and check metering of a circuit.
+Where required a voltage transformer to IEC Standard 186 with a minimum standard of accuracy class 1 shall be provided for the metering of a circuit.
 The voltage transformer may be used for other purposes provided the overall accuracy requirements in clause 4.2.1 are met and evidence of the value of the additional burden is available for inspection by the SSA or its Agent.
 The additional burden shall not be modified without prior notification to the SSA, and evidence of the value of the modified additional burden shall be available for inspection by the SSA or its Agent.

-A VT test certificate(s) showing errors at the overall working burden(s) or at burdens which enable the working burden errors to be calculated shall be available for inspection by the SSA or its agent.
+A VT test certificate(s) showing errors at the overall working burden(s) or at burdens which enable the working burden errors to be calculated shall be available for inspection by the SSA or its Agent.